 Drug abuse and addiction can also lead to generally poor health in indirect ways.
 For instance, someone abusing drugs may not eat well and may suffer from weight loss, weight gain, malnutrition, or nutritional deficiencies.
 Sleep can also be an issue, and someone who is addicted to drugs may not get enough sleep for long periods of time, which can trigger more health problems.

 The most serious potential long-term effect of drug abuse and drug addiction is death.
 Drugs can kill slowly over time, but they can also cause a fatal overdose.
 Any misuse of any type of drug puts a person at risk for having an overdose that may be fatal.
 That risk increases when using street drugs, because the strength or purity is impossible to know.
 The risk also increases when combining drugs or using drugs with alcohol.
 For example, combining substances that depress breathing, like opioids and sedatives, greatly increases the risk of a fatal overdose.

 Drug abuse and drug addiction have serious and lasting impacts on all aspects of a person’s health, as well as other areas of life, like relationships and finances.
 But anyone who abuses drugs has reason to hope in spite of these effects.
 Good, effective, long-term treatment can help reverse much of the damage caused by drugs and gives a person a chance to put their life back together.

-At Alta Mira, we create the best possible treatment experience.
+At Alta Mira, we create the best possible residential drug addiction treatment experience.
 Our innovative clinical programs and exceptional San Francisco Bay location give you an opportunity to nourish your mind, body, and spirit.
-We go beyond the treatment of alcohol and drug abuse to identify and address co-occurring disorders to help heal underlying issues so you can achieve lasting recovery.
+We go beyond the treatment of drug addiction to identify and address co-occurring disorders to help heal underlying issues so you can achieve lasting recovery.